jeandenis-k/Ladder/README.md

 ```
 that given a word `w` and a list of words `ws`, yields an array `[(n,w),(m,w),..,(z,w)]` of all the neighbors to `w` in `ws`.

-Here's an example of use of this function:
+Here's an example of use of this method:
 ```ruby
 dictionary = %w[bag bat bog dog fog] ⏎